.jpeg)

 It is our desire that we: “Be devoted to one another in brotherly love.
 Honor one another above yourselves.
 Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.
 Be joyful in hope, patient in affliction, faithful in prayer.” ~Romans 12:10-12.

-The standard for behavior in classes, and on the grounds, will be that each of us, whether teacher, parent, helper, or student, honor one another and treat each other with respect and love.
+The standard for behavior in classes, and on the grounds, will be that each of us, whether a leader, teacher, parent, helper, or student, honor one another and treat each other with respect and love.
 Honoring one another means, among many things, that one refrains from speaking when a teacher is speaking, that one looks directly at the speaker or what she/he is presenting - unless taking notes - and in general, that one pays attention while another is talking.
 Each person should strive to treat others as they would like to be treated.
 If an offense occurs in class, immediately take the opportunity to encourage the offender to sincerely apologize, as well as the offended, and to be forgiving - Ephesians 4:32, Matthew 6:14, Colossians 3:13.

 Let us ALL deal privately, if possible, with the offense and move on.
 If a student refuses to change their conduct in the classroom, the parent will be made aware of the situation and may be prohibited from attending Pathway.